withastro/astro/docs/src/pages/core-concepts/astro-components.md

 ### Frontmatter Script

-To build a dynamic components, we introduce the idea of a frontmatter component script.
+To build dynamic components, we introduce the idea of a frontmatter component script.
 [Frontmatter](https://jekyllrb.com/docs/front-matter/) is a common pattern in Markdown, where some config/metadata is contained inside a code fence (`---`) at the top of the file.
 Astro does something similar, but with full support for JavaScript & TypeScript in your components.

 Remember that Astro is a server-side templating language, so your component script will run during the build but only the HTML is rendered to the browser.
 To send JavaScript to the browser, you can use a `<script>` tag in your HTML template or [convert your component to use a frontend framework](/core-concepts/component-hydration) like React, Svelte, Vue, etc.